playfuldreamz/NoteAPP/ReadMe.md

 2. Create new notes
 3. Notes will automatically get AI-generated titles
 4. View and organize your saved notes
+5. Download transcripts in your preferred format:
+   - Click the download icon next to any transcript
+   - Select format (TXT, JSON, or PDF)
+   - Choose whether to include metadata
+   - Download will start automatically

 ## Future Improvements